lucasnell/digestion_evolution/README.md

 Lucas Nell

+`figures.R ` has the code for figures related to analyses.

 The `phylo_regr.R` and `phylo_regr.md` files contains the analyses; the former has the raw R code, and the latter has a compiled description of the steps.